jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 that finding.
 It is our view that that finding survives; and because we have that view, and because the supreme court, in our view, did not give legal effectuation to a finding of fact made by the trial court, we ask that this Court give legal effectuation to such a finding. </p>
-<p>MR. JUSTICE FRANKFURTER: Aren&#39;t you really asking that the decree below be affirmed?
+<p><b>MR. JUSTICE FRANKFURTER</b>: Aren&#39;t you really asking that the decree below be affirmed?
 </p>
-<p>MR. REDDING: We ask, of course, that the decree below be affirmed; but we ask that it be affirmed not merely for the reason given by the Supreme
+<p><b>MR. REDDING</b>: We ask, of course, that the decree below be affirmed; but we ask that it be affirmed not merely for the reason given by the Supreme
 Court of Delaware, but for other considerations which this Court has taken into account in, for example, the Sipuel case and the McLaurin case. </p>
 <p>In those cases this Court did take into account factors like the isolation of